byoung-ee/Portfolio/Gnss_Navigator/readme.md

 ![Deep_Cove](Images/deep_cove.png)
 On the other side of the spectrum very sparse tiles still present the relevant details; like Deep Cove which displays the coverage of waterways and any roads present in the OSM dataset.
 This example only loads 1.6 KB total.
 ![grayscale_auckland](Images/256x256_epd_4grayscale.png)
 Rendered in 4 grayscale the Auckland map is still usable, which suggests that a simple B/W EPD is sufficient for further developments.
+Storing all of Oceania at this level of simplification requires only 106 MB down from 1.3 GB, indicating that simple commodity SPI flash could store a significant area of map.

 While it was tempting to immediately start designing hardware to implement this, it would have been difficult to implement the required GNSS receiver, EMMC, EPD, and high performance MCU on the first revision.
 Nonetheless, I still laid out a concept of what it could look like: